Academic Credit Earned at BridgeValley

 Graduation requirements for associate degrees from BridgeValley Community and Technical College includes the following:

-1. Minimum of 60 earned credit hours, with a minimum of fifteen credit hours taken in residence at BridgeValley.
-(Board of Governors, AAS students are only required to earn three credit hours in residence at BridgeValley.)
+- A minimum of 60 credit hours of college-level credit with a minimum of 15 credit hours taken in residence at BridgeValley.
+(Board of Governors, AAS students are only required to earn three credit hours in residence at BridgeValley.).
+Additional associate-level credentials must have a minimum of 15 unique credit hours from previously earned associate degrees.

 Graduation requirements for certificate programs from BridgeValley Community and Technical College includes the following:

-1. Minimum of 30 earned credit hours, with a minimum of eight credit hours taken in residence at BridgeValley.
+- A minimum of 30 earned credit hours with a minimum of eight credit hours taken in residence at BridgeValley.

 Institutional Learning Outcomes